vinay72/learning_java/README.md

 # learning_java

-This repository provides basic knowledge to write java code and has some examples also.
+This repository makes well verse of java programming.
+It explains how to write code in java and explains some basic examples also.